Powell and Pressburger

 In 1981, Powell and Pressburger were recognised for their contributions to British cinema with the BAFTA Academy Fellowship Award, the most prestigious award given by the British Academy of Film and Television Arts.

 History

 Early films

 Powell was already an experienced director, having worked his way up from making silent films to the First World War drama The Spy in Black (1939), his first film for Hungarian émigré producer Alexander Korda.
 Pressburger, who had come from Hungary in 1935, already worked for Korda, and was asked to do some rewrites for the film.
 This collaboration was the first of 19, most over the next 18 years.

 After Powell had made two further films for Korda, he reunited with Pressburger in 1940 for Contraband, the first in a run of Powell and Pressburger films set during the Second World War.
 The second was 49th Parallel (1941), which won Pressburger an Academy Award for Best Story.
 Both are Hitchcock-like thrillers made as anti-Nazi propaganda.
+For these three films, Powell is the credited director (also producer on 49th Parallel), while Pressburger is credited with the screenplay: